How Do Most Motorcycle Crashes Happen?

 Left Slopes

-Not surprisingly, this is one of the most frequent causes of motorcycle crashes—it accounts for 42% of all motorcycle-related collisions with other vehicles, such as cars.
+Not surprisingly, this is one of the most frequent causes of crashes—it accounts for 42% of all motorcycle-related collisions with other vehicles, such as cars.
 Naturally, it also occurs when there are two cars involved as opposed to just one and a motorcycle.
 However, an automobile can do more damage than a motorcycle because of its smaller size.

 Direct Collision